The steps TAs and staff use to request Canvas sites for instructors are slightly different from those instructors follow.

 On the next screen, you can specify whether you would like to copy content from an old Canvas course site to the new Canvas site.
-You also can change the course title as it displays in Canvas, request to have sections broken out in the site (if any have been established for the course), request course reserves, and provide additional information.
+You also can change the course title as it displays in Canvas, request to have sections broken out in the site (if any have been established for the course), request course reserves, add additional users, and provide additional instructions.

 Please click on the screenshot to enlarge.

-At this point, you can choose Submit Request if you would like submit your Request to be processed.
-The Courseware Support Team monitors the CRF during normal business hours and usually processes a Request within a few hours.
+At this point, you can choose Submit Request if you would like to submit your request to be processed.
+The Courseware Support Team monitors the CRF during normal business hours and usually processes a request within a few hours.

 DIRECTIONS (1) – SETTING A CONTENT COPY

-If additional sections of the course are being offered you can include them in your Request so that your Canvas site will contain multiple sections.
-To add a section to your Request toggle the desired sections available.
-Sections that are already included in a Canvas site will be greyed-out and cannot be added to any Requests.
-For more information about using multi-section Canvas sites please refer to this documentation: https://infocanvas.upenn.edu/using-sections-in-canvas/
+If additional sections of the course are being offered you can include them in your request so that your Canvas site will contain multiple sections.
+To add a section to your request, toggle the desired sections available.
+Sections that are already included in a Canvas site will be greyed-out and cannot be added to any requests.
+For more information about using multi-section Canvas sites please refer to Using Sections in Canvas.

-If you know that you would like to submit a Request with only content copied over or no specifications as shown above, you can submit a Basic Request by clicking the Request Button and filling out the pop-up window as desired.
+If you know that you would like to submit a request with only content copied over or no additional specifications (as shown above), you can submit a Basic Request by clicking the Request Button and filling out the pop-up window as desired.

 - If you decide that you would like to specify additional customizations, click Custom Request to be taken to the full form as defined above.